A. Schema format details

 The library and version values are used to form the official xml file name HED_testlib_1.0.2.xml.
 The file is found in library_schemas/testlib/hedxml directory of the hed-schemas GitHub repository.

-Unknown header-line attributes are translated as attributes of the HED root node of the .xml version, but a warning is issued when the .mediawiki file is validated.
+Unknown header attributes are translated as attributes of the HED root node of the .xml version, but a warning is issued when the .mediawiki file is validated.

 The library and version values are used to form the official xml file name HED_testlib_1.0.2.xml.